thetrime/trimeplay/README.md

 Airplay server for Roku.

 Somewhat experimental at this stage.
-Probably usable if you're willing to ignore a few problems
+Probably usable if you're willing to ignore a few problems.
+If you have a Roku, you can try it by going to https://owner.roku.com/add/2XQQN but be aware that the version installed here may lag behind the version in git!

 Things that work:
    * Viewing photos